 “… these tests are unable to measure all of what it is that makes you the valued person who you are.” – Principal Len Christie

-In Chapter 17: Re-evaluate Value of the The 30 Goals Challenge for Teachers, I discuss the costs of not passing standardized tests:
+In Chapter 17: Re-evaluate Value of the The 30 Goals Challenge for Teachers, I discuss the high stakes associated with standardized testing:

 - Write students and parents a letter letting them know students are worth more than their scores, such as this inspiring letter written by Principal Len Christie.

 - Help students come up with strategies for when they don’t know the answers, don’t understand the question or instructions, are running out of time, get tired, lose focus, or are unmotivated to continue.
-They could doodle, stretch, conduct breathing exercises, or give themselves pep talks.
+Strategies in their playbooks might include doodling, stretching, breathing exercises, or give themselves pep talks.

 - Try test prep stations where students take turns completing different tasks.
 Find this activity here.

 - Make it interesting!
 Take a look at this amazing Pinterest board with fun ways to prepare for tests.